Pachira is a graphic indoor plant with a modern style.

 It is recommended to place clay pebbles at the bottom of the pot to facilitate drainage and avoid having the roots wallow in water.

-Pachira is a tropical plant, so it will only grow in specific climate parameters including both warmth and moisture.
+Pachira is a tropical plant, so it will only grow in specific climate parameters.
+Crucial is to have both warmth and moisture.

 - Space the waterings during the winter season because its needs are reduced.

-For strong growth and magnificent leafage, you can add leaf plant fertilizer.
+For strong growth and magnificent leafage, you can add leaf plant fertilizer once a month.

 What to do if pachira leaves turn yellow